 In a spirit of honesty and transparency, I propose this social experiment to you, my supporters, to help me take my Las Vegas show to the next level.
 Full details on this crowdfunding experiment and on how to donate are below, but for the quick scoop just watch this video!

-I opened my 2PM Las Vegas Show at The The Quad Casino on May 26th.
+I opened my 2PM Las Vegas Show at The The Linq Casino on May 26th.
 I am happy to report that the show launch has been more successful than I could have imagined.
 Our numbers are climbing every day.
 In June we had about 100 people / day, July saw roughly 200 people / day, and now in August we’re averaging over 300 people a day!
 For a new afternoon show in Las Vegas, numbers like this are unheard of.

-Most people don’t realize that I am not paid by Caesars Entertainment to perform at the The Quad.
+Most people don’t realize that I am not paid by Caesars Entertainment to perform at the The Linq.
 Quite the opposite– I rent the space from Caesars, and pay for virtually everything necessary to set up a Vegas show and give myself the opportunity to sink or swim.

 As you can imagine, there are a great number of upfront costs associated with opening a show on the Las Vegas Strip—rent, tech, printing, and marketing (ads, articles, websites, etc).